goessner/ctrling/docs/index.md

 ## 1. What is It ?

-`ctrl-ing` is a tiny HTML custom element used to interactively control your Web-App parameters or JavaScript/JSON object values in a comfortable way with the following characteristics:
+`ctrl-ing` is a tiny HTML custom element used to interactively control your Web-App parameters or JavaScript/JSON/DOM object values in a comfortable way with the following characteristics:

 * tiny footprint `18.7/11.3 kB` un/compressed.
 * dependency free.
 * easy prototypical generation with low effort.
+* given an object, a menu template can even be created automatically.
 * no programming required.
 * getting a pleasing GUI.